 1.How can I tell if the AP200, AP200M, or AP200H is compatible with my vehicle?

 Autel has a full compatibility list on their website (find it here).
-You can check both the general compatibility of the device and the specific compatibility of each function and feature.
+You can check both the device’s general compatibility and the specific compatibility of each function and feature.

 2.Do these devices turn off when the vehicle is turned off, or will they continue to drain the battery?